rabend/coffee_mod/README.md

 - A token reader and access to its data output<br>
 - Secure the webbapp<br>
 - Implement an LDAP authentication against our LDAP server (Passport Strategy)<br>
-- The Frontend needs to reflect all possible choices we can make in configuring a coffee (milliliters, strength, amount of milk, etc)
+- The Frontend needs to reflect all possible choices we can make in configuring a coffee (milliliters, strength, amount of milk, etc)<br>
 - Some nice looking CSS to implement tarent's CI on the webapp?<br>
 - Python script to control the coffee machine through GPIO pins
 </p>